Michael Deupree, Research Consultant

 michaeldeupree@acadianconsulting.com

 Michael Deupree is an expert in the analysis of economic and public policy issues in regulated industries.
-He has worked in consulting and public service for more than fourteen years, including several years at the Kansas Corporation Commission (“KCC”) and for more than a decade at ACG.
+He has worked in consulting and public service for more than fifteen years, including several years at the Kansas Corporation Commission (“KCC”) and for more than a decade at Acadian Consulting Group (“ACG”).

-Mr. Deupree holds an MA in Economics from the University of Kansas and a BA in Business Economics with minors in Political Science and Mathematics from Buena Vista University in Iowa.
+Mr. Deupree holds an MA in Economics from the University of Kansas in Lawrence, Kansas, and a BA in Business Economics with minors in Political Science and Mathematics from Buena Vista University in Storm Lake, Iowa.